ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In some deployments, the application running on the Group Manager may know when a new OSCORE group has to be created, how the group should be configured upon creation, and later on how the group should be updated or deleted, e.g., based on the current application state or pre-installed policies.
 In this case, the Group Manager application can create and configure OSCORE groups when needed, by using a local application interface.
 However, this requires the Group Manager to be application-specific, which in turn may lead to error-prone deployments and is not very flexible.

-In other deployments, a separate Administrator entity, such as a Commissioning Tool, is directly responsible for creating and configuring the OSCORE groups at a Group Manager, as well as for maintaining them during their whole lifetime until their deletion.
+In other deployments, a separate Administrator entity, such as a Commissioning Tool, is directly responsible for creating and configuring the OSCORE groups at a Group Manager, as well as for maintaining their configurations during their whole lifetime until their deletion.
 This allows the Group Manager to be agnostic of the specific applications using secure group communication.

 This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to specify and update their configuration.